ichzann/social-comment-map/README.md

 # Problems along the way
 - i forgot to have 3 variables so, i can ccrate 3d plot, so i added the likelihood of the user name of the comment being a real name or not.
 - LLM is not giving me the excat output form as i want.
 It keeps giving me eiter extra text possibliy from tought of chain.
 I need a different approach.
 (I solved this problem using an other LLM Model (Lama) I think, this happed, because of the deep reasoning funtion of deep seek.
 I keep getting the reasoning with the answer.)
+- My approach with for loop and requesting from llm 3 scores separately is not optimal.
+It's time consuming and extra work.
+It could mabe solved with a better approach like.
+For instance, getting all 3 socres with the same request.
+It could reduce the procces time.

 # Notes for changes